 5. Live in Front of a Studio Audience

-Norman Lear hasn’t stopped trying to share the messages he first put forth in his TV shows, doing so most recently with a number of TV specials, Live in Front of a Studio Audience.
-Working with some of the biggest stars in Hollywood, Lear helps produce live reproductions of some of his most famous shows, including All in the Family, The Jeffersons and Good Times, as well as The Facts of Life and Diff’rent Strokes, which Lear’s production company originally produced.
+Norman Lear never stopped trying to share the messages he first put forth in his TV shows, doing so most recently with a number of TV specials, Live in Front of a Studio Audience.
+Working with some of the biggest stars in Hollywood, Lear helped produce live reproductions of some of his most famous shows, including All in the Family, The Jeffersons and Good Times, as well as The Facts of Life and Diff'rent Strokes, which Lear’s production company originally produced.

-These specials have allowed Norman Lear to add to the history books, making him both the oldest Emmy nominee and oldest Emmy winner ever.
+These specials allowed Norman Lear to add to the history books, making him both the oldest Emmy nominee and oldest Emmy winner ever.

 6. Mary Hartman, Mary Hartman

-Maude was another All in the Family spinoff, this time with Edith Bunker’s cousin Maude Findlay, a liberal, independent woman living in Tuckahoe, N.Y., as the star.
+Maude was another All in the Family spinoff, this time with Edith Bunker's cousin Maude Findlay, a liberal, independent woman living in Tuckahoe, N.Y., as the star.
 Maude was played by Bea Arthur, who of course would have another hit show years later in The Golden Girls.
 Like its sibling show, Maude was not afraid to touch on the tough subjects, including abortion and drugs.
-Bea Arthur was quoted in The New York Times (opens in new tab) saying that as the show was ending it was "running out of controversy."
+Bea Arthur was quoted in The New York Times saying as the show was ending it was "running out of controversy."